What Is the Minimum Credit Score Needed for a Credit Card?

 Your FICO credit score depends on five key factors:

-• Credit history (15%): Everything’s better with age, so they say.
-The length of your credit history plays an important part in your credit score.
-Responsible credit users should see their scores increase over time.
+• Credit history (15%): The length of your credit history plays an important part in your credit score.
+Responsible credit users should see their scores increase over time, meaning the longer you keep accounts open, the more you can positively impact your three-digit credit score.

-• Credit mix (10%): Having a healthy mix of loan types (both installment credit and revolving credit) can boost your score — if managed properly.
-That means mortgages, auto loans, student loans, personal loans, and credit cards can all help your credit score.
+• Credit mix (10%): Having a healthy mix of loan types (both installment credit and revolving credit) can build your score — if managed properly.
+That means a combination of mortgages, auto loans, student loans, personal loans, and credit cards can positively impact your credit score.

 • New credit applications (10%): When you apply for new credit, lenders will make a hard inquiry on your credit report.
 Even if you are denied the credit, this inquiry will temporarily lower your credit score, which is how applying for a credit card affects your credit score.